kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

 ~~~

 There are two containers running.
 One is nginx, the other is the pod
 infrastructure container.
-The infrastructure container is a place to put
+The infrastructure container is a place to put all
-all the pod resources that are shared across containers in the pod shared
+the pod resources that are shared across containers in the pod shared resources
-resources are placed, eg, the IP and any volumes.[^pause] We can poke around a
+are placed, eg, the IP and any volumes.[^pause] We can poke around with `docker
-little more to see some of that:
+inspect` to see how they're configured and hooked up to each other:

 [^pause]:
     The `pause` command that the infrastructure container runs is a 129 byte